UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

     * How does this align with your partner's organization's values/mission/mandate?

 >> Our application can save users time.
-With our application, patients don’t need to rush to the hospital to provide a urine sample.
+With our application, patients don't need to rush to the hospital to provide a urine sample.
 Instead, they only need to collect the sound of urine through the application.
 Doctors and nurses can obtain more frequent and accurate uroflowmetry samples which will improve their ability to diagnose, prognosticate, and treat their patients.
 Researchers can use the application for technical research to improve the ability of the algorithm to derive a uroflow curve from sound in many different environments and they can use the application for clinical research to evaluate how increasing the number and frequency of uroflowmetry changes clinical management and outcomes.

 >> Also, our application allows users to discover new information.
 The statistical analysis of urine data our application supports can help doctors make better plans of treatment.
 Collecting urine sound samples routinely makes patients actively participate in the treatment, which is beneficial to their mental health and can strengthen their willingness to recover from the disease, and it also enables patients to more frequently update their care provider with current and salient information about their condition.